DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 ### Invoking the Example proxy:

-* Signing with Timestamp but no expiry
+* Signing with Timestamp but no expiry, using BinarySecurityToken

    ```
    ORG=myorgname